Tisbury, Massachusetts: History

 The town was divided into its current boundaries in 1892.

-The town has long thrived on the sea and is now the home of the main ferry docks for the island.
+The town has long thrived on the sea, and is now the home of the main ferry docks for the island.
 The island's first and primary ferry line is the Steamship Authority, which runs to and from Woods Hole, New Bedford, and Nantucket (in the summer months from the Oak Bluffs terminal), all in Massachusetts.
 There are several other private ferry lines that serve Martha's Vineyard as well, with terminals in the towns of Oak Bluffs and Edgartown.
 To get an idea of the embarkation in summer of passengers, tourists primarily, and goods, see the early scene in the movie Jaws which shows the debarkation on "Amity Island" of a typical boatload in summer at the Vineyard Haven Steamship Authority facility from the steamship Naushon.
 At the time of the filming of Jaws in 1975 this was the largest of the ferries, running only in the summer months for its high passenger capacity.
 It ceased service in 1987 and has been replaced by more modern vessels.

 Like the rest of Martha's Vineyard, is a popular summer resort for the rich and famous.
-Residents of Tisbury have included Art Buchwald, William Styron, Mike Wallace, Lillian Hellman, Carly Simon, Thornton Wilder, Dashiell Hammett, Katharine Cornell and Diane Sawyer.
+Residents of Tisbury have included Art Buchwald, William Styron, Mike Wallace, Lillian Hellman, Carly Simon, Thornton Wilder, Dashiell Hammett, Katharine Cornell, and Diane Sawyer.

+Flask, the third mate of the Pequod in Herman Melville's Moby-Dick, hails from Tisbury.